tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 10. updateMember: Updates a member.
 11. joinOrganizationWithExistingDetails: Joins an organization and applies existing member metadata to all members already associated with the user of the current term.

-These methods are used to create and delete members with the backend.
+These methods are used to create, retrieve, update, and delete members from the backend.
 This service's purpose is to interact with members in the backend.

+#### Applicant Service

 The Applicant Service introduces 5 new methods: